Physical measures for the geodesic flow tangent to a transversally conformal foliation: Foliations associated to Fuchsian representations

 It follows from the discussion above that we can write $G^{can}_t=Y_{-t}\circ Z_t$ where, after the smooth fiber-preserving change of coordinates $\Phi$, $Y_t$ coincide in each fiber with the flow $(x,t)\mapsto e^tx$ and $Z_t$ induces the identity map between fibers.
 The metric of the fibers is by definition sent onto the usual metric of $\R\PP^1$.

 A typical point for the SRB measure is given by $\sigma^{+,can}(v)$.
-In order to compute the transverse Lyapunov at this point, it is enough to compute the Lyapunov exponent at $0$ of $(x,t)\mapsto e^{-t}x$, which is clearly $-1$. \end{proof}
+To compute the transverse Lyapunov at this point, it is enough to compute the Lyapunov exponent at $0$ of $(x,t)\mapsto e^{-t}x$, which is $-1$. \end{proof}

-\paragraph{General Fuchsian foliation.} We now turn to the case where the two Fuchsian representations $\rho,\hol$ are a priori disjoint and perform the suspension as indicated before.